JWSoh/VDIR/README.md

 --sigma: Noise level (Effective only for AWGN) [Default: 10]

 --noisy: A flag whether input images are clean images or noisy images.
-	-> input as a clean image to synthesize a noisy image, then fed to the network.
+	-> input as a clean image to synthesize a noisy image which will be fed to the network.
 	-> input as a noisy image directly fed to the network.
 ```